Som-Energia/somenergia-opendata/README.md

 #### Response format

-Data is returned in YAML.
+Data is returned by default in YAML.
 It has a hierarchical structure from the world geographical level to the requested geographical level of detail (country in this example)
 Each region has as many numbers in list as the top level `dates`.